DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 	- [ ] Determine which
 	- [ ] Determine whether this should include all conversations
 - [ ] Check that every entity has an on_look script
+- [ ] Investigate and fix color pallet issues between tilesets (specifically grass in the castle/town tilesets, and the artifact cubby and the wall)

 ## Specific work needing done